 This is another major problem of counselling in Nigeria.
 Most of the graduates of guidance and counselling cannot practice professionally and people know.
-Even counsellors know the are not skilled enough to help clients (except for a small proportion).
+Even counsellors know they are not skilled enough to help clients (except for a small proportion).
 So even among those who have heard about counselling, they are not patronising Nigerian counsellors because they know they can’t deliver.

 Various schools have employed counsellors and laid them off because they can’t see any contribution the counsellors are making in their school.
-If a new wave of counsellors rise whose services can actually change lives, more people will hear about it.
+If a new wave of counsellors rises whose services can actually change lives, more people will hear about it.
 Counsellors need to train themselves and up their games.

 3. Inadequate advocacy from counsellors

 Now from the counsellors who are skilled and can actually deliver, there is no advocacy.
 Counsellors aren’t making enough noise and fighting for their cause in Nigeria.
-I have not witnessed any campaign from counsellors, I have not seen any billboard, Newspaper column or TV broadcast advocating for counsellors.
+I have not witnessed any campaign from counsellors, I have not seen any billboard, Newspaper column, or TV broadcast advocating for counsellors.

 Counsellors who are sure they have something to offer must take up a stand and advocate for themselves until their voices are heard.